Day of Action: Monday October 30

 What to Look for in the Tax Reform Draft

 The House tax bill to be released on Wednesday, November 1 is likely to show the effect of political reality and lobbying on behalf of popular tax provisions.
 The tax reform framework announced with fanfare in September by Republican leaders had called for narrowing who receives a tax incentive for giving to the work of charitable nonprofits and predicted out-right repeal of many other deductions as well as the estate tax.
-The following is an update on some of the key provisions affecting the nonprofit community and the people we serve, and can serve as a guide on what to look for when the draft bill
+The following is an update on some of the key provisions affecting the nonprofit community and the people we serve, and can serve as a guide on what to look for when the draft bill becomes available on

 - Revisions to the Johnson Amendment: Ways and Means Committee Chairman Kevin Brady (R-TX) said earlier this year that he intends to include repeal of the Johnson Amendment in his tax reform bill.
 Despite the clear and overwhelming support for current law expressed by many thousands of leaders of nonprofits, houses of worship, and foundations, significant numbers of Representatives appear committed to politicizing charitable organizations.
 Senate rules will make it difficult for revisions to the Johnson Amendment to pass there as part of the budget reconciliation process, but political goals may override solid, well-tested policy.